-Room to Read will pay for your transportation to and from the project site along with meals, if required.
-You are responsible for your international flights, visas, lodging, additional meals and incidentals.
+Room to Read will pay for your transportation to and from the project site.
+You are responsible for your international flights, visas, lodging, meals and incidentals.

 Important: Room to Read requires some information from you prior to your trip.
 Please be sure to complete the form in Step 3, only after reviewing the information provided in this tab.

-If you are traveling to Bangladesh, Vietnam or Laos, you will be asked to provide a copy of the first page of each site visit participant's passport in addition to your completed form.
-If you are traveling to Laos, you will also be asked to provide other information.
-We will email you for more details.
+If you are traveling to Bangladesh, Vietnam or Laos, you will be asked to provide a copy of the first page of your passport in addition to your completed form.
+If you are traveling to Laos, you will also be asked to provide additional information which will be collected over email.

-Please download and review Room to Read's Site Visit Participant Agreement, Release and Waiver This waiver must be signed prior to the visit by each participant.
-You are able to electronically sign this document using the form below.
+Please review Room to Read's Visitor Agreement and Child Protection Code of Conduct.
+This waiver must be signed prior to the visit by each field trip participant.
+You are able to electronically sign this document using the form in Step 3.

-The information in this document is meant to give you an idea of what to expect on a Room to Read Site Visit.
+The information in this document is meant to give you an idea of what to expect on a Room to Read Field Trip.
 In addition to these notes, please remember that a high functioning school in one of our countries of operation will still differ from schools in developed countries.
-Please adjust your expectations accordingly.
+Thank you for adjusting your expectations accordingly.

 Please click here to view this document in Japanese.

-Please review these guidelines prior to your site visit.
+Please review these guidelines prior to your field trip.

 Note: Government schools in the countries where we work are not equipped for those with physical disabilities.
 If you or your travel companions require wheelchair accessible vehicles or need special arrangements at the school to accommodate your group, please let us know as soon as possible.